KidBourbon/garage-sale/README.md

-# yard-sale-website
+# Yard Sale Website
-Personal project: a website for a yard sale
+Project of the course "Curso Práctico de Frontend Developer" of the company Platzi.
+A website for a yard sale made only with HTML and CSS